ddock4you/ddock4you.github.io/.github/ISSUE_TEMPLATE.md

 - Ruby gem or remote theme version:
 - Jekyll version:
 - Git repository URL:
+- Operating system:
 - GitHub Pages hosted (if yes provide URL to site):

-- Operating system:
+---

 ## Expected behavior

 <!--
-  What is it you expected to happen?
-This should be a description of how the functionality you tried to use is supposed to work.
+  Describe the intended output or what you expected to see.
 -->

 ## Steps to reproduce the behavior